-- One last thing – it gets a little chilly and you put the heating on – is the heat going to escape more easily through the fabric sides of the roof?
+- One last thing… if it gets a little chilly and you put the heating on – is the heat going to escape more easily through the fabric sides of the roof?

-Well, looking at my pros and cons list, I see that I’ve pointed out more disadvantages than advantages.
-Now of course that’s just my opinion, you may have a pop top caravan and absolutely love it, but I’m not really sold on the idea (especially the fabric sided pop tops).
+Well, I now know a lot more about pop top caravans.
+But looking at my pros and cons list, I see that I’ve pointed out more disadvantages than advantages.
+Now, of course, that’s just my opinion, you may have a pop top caravan and absolutely love it, but I’m not really sold on the idea (especially the fabric-sided pop tops).
 For the benefits of a slight reduction in height, I don’t think that paying the higher price and having the concerns I’ve pointed out is really worth it.
 I think I’d rather buy a small lightweight full height caravan instead.

 At the other end of the Silver range is the 3 berth Silver premium 450LJ caravan, featuring a toilet, shower, and U-shaped living room.
 The beds can be configured into two single beds, or one double and one single.

 Known for their excellent build quality, Eriba, a German company, have been building caravans for many years.
 The Eriba’s 2 & 3 berth touring range of caravans come in 10 model variations.
 The unique body shape of the Eriba has been influenced by aircraft construction making it a very robust caravan.
 With the pop top fully extended, headroom is 1.95m.
 The Eriba has external storage lockers as well as an insulated locker for two 5Kg gas bottles.